TimeLovercc/Awesome-Graph-Causal-Learning/README.md

 **Why Causal Learning?**
 >Causality connotes lawlike necessity, whereas probabilities connote exceptionality, doubt, and lack of regularity.    --Judea Pearl
+Graph Causal Learning is an emerging research area and it can be widely applied in dealing with out of distribution, fairness and explanation problems.

 ## Table of Contents
 - [Latest Papers](#Latest-Papers)